 - 2 red peppers

-- 4 large tomatoes or up to 8 (4-8 cups diced depending on how sauce-like you want - picture shows with 4 but I think more would be better; can also use canned/tinned)
+- 4 cups tomatoes 4-8 cups diced depending on how sauce-like you want - picture shows with 4 (4 large tomatoes) but I think more would be better; can also use canned/tinned

 - First prepare the meatballs.
 Lightly toast the pine nuts either under a broiler/grill or in a dry skillet/frying pan.
 Keep a close eye on them as they can burn quickly.